Call4Cloud | MMP-C | Autopilot | Device Preparation

 1.1 EKCert

-Let’s start with the Management Engine, to begin with.
-In the past, all Intel CPU’s had a chipset that contained the Management Engine.
-This Management Engine is now called the: CSME (Converged Security and Management engine).
+Let’s start with the Management Engine.
+In the past, all Intel CPUs had a chipset that contained the Management Engine.
+This Management Engine is now called the CSME (Converged Security and Management Engine).
 Please note that the CSME runs in an isolated environment.

-This engine is the root of trust for all the intel technologies and components in the device.
-There is a lot to tell about the CSME, but in this blog, I will stick to some important changes in CSME 15.0.
+This engine is the root of trust for all the Intel technologies and components in the device.
+There is a lot to tell about the CSME, but in this blog, I will focus on some important changes in CSME 15.0.

-The CSME was introduced with the release of Tiger Lake.
+The CSME was introduced with the release of Skylake.
 Did you notice the MS Docs?

-One of the many technologies for which the CSME is the cryptographic basis for, is the firmware based TPM.
+One of the many technologies for which the CSME is the cryptographic basis is the firmware-based TPM.
 Let’s talk some more about this.

-One of the biggest changes within the CSME 15.0 would be the replacement of the *Intel Enhanced Privacy ID (EPID) with an On-Die Certificate Authority (ODCA).
+One of the biggest changes within CSME 15.0 is the replacement of the Intel Enhanced Privacy ID (EPID) with an On-Die Certificate Authority (ODCA).

-*Intel(R) EPID is a cryptographic protocol that enables the remote authentication of a trusted platform whilst preserving the user’s privacy.
+*Intel(R) EPID is a cryptographic protocol that enables the remote authentication of a trusted platform while preserving the user’s privacy.

-It will increase the security and maybe it could be cost-effective.
+It will increase security and maybe be cost-effective.
 Please Remember, remember the ODCA of November to stay stuck in movie quotes.

 With ODCA, this isn’t necessary anymore, because the ODCA can issue certificates to a lot of applications, to mention a few.